Sese-Schneider/ha-energy-overview-card/README.md

 ## Install

+### HACS

 *This repo can be installed as a custom repository in HACS*

 ### Simple install

-1. Download and copy `energy-overview-card.js` from the [dist](https://github.com/Sese-Schneider/ha-energy-overview-card/dist) into your `config/www` directory.
+1. Download and copy `energy-overview-card.js` from the latest [release](https://github.com/Sese-Schneider/ha-energy-overview-card/releases/latest) into your `config/www` directory.

 2. Add a reference to `energy-overview-card.js` inside your `ui-lovelace.yaml`.